 I have been a consultant psychiatrist for over 10 years, treating adults in the community and in general hospitals.
 I consider it an absolute privilege be a psychiatrist and I always strive to deliver high quality, safe, patient-centred care.
 I find it both exciting and rewarding to form collaborative relationships with patients, carers and colleagues, effectively managing people’s expectations to facilitate positive outcomes.

-Dr Lawrence-Smith has over ten years’ experience working full-time for the NHS in general adult community, consultation-liaison, and perinatal psychiatry.
-He has worked in many NHS mental health trusts across London and has spent the last 10 years working for Oxleas NHS and East London Foundation Trusts.
+Dr Lawrence-Smith is a consultant at Priory Wellbeing Centre Harley Street and has over 10 years’ experience working full-time for the NHS in general adult community, consultation-liaison, and perinatal psychiatry.
+He has worked in many NHS mental health trusts across London including the Royal London Hospital, Whitechapel, a national trauma centre.
+He has spent the last 10 years working for Oxleas NHS and East London Foundation Trusts and since 2020 he has been a visiting consultant for Priory.

 In his liaison psychiatry role, Dr Lawrence-Smith provides clinical leadership and day-to-day supervision to his colleagues and collaborates directly with patients in crisis to formulate safe, recovery-focused management plans directly in the emergency department, on acute medical/surgical wards and in outpatient settings.